rstrategist/rust-cli-utils/lab.md

-# Practice Lab: Build a Command Line tool to list files in a directory
+# Built a Command Line tool to list files in a directory

-In this lab, you will build a command line tool that lists files in a directory.
+Built a command line tool that lists files in a directory.
 The tool will take a directory path as an argument and list all the files in the directory.
 By default, if no directory path is provided, the tool will list files in the current directory.

 **Learning Objectives**